sassoftware/saspy/saspy/doc/source/getting-started.rst

 .. code:: ipython3

     hr_pd = pd.read_csv("./HR_comma_sep.csv")
-    hr = sas.df2sd(hr_pd)
+    hr = sas.df2sd(hr_pd)  # the short for of: hr = sas.dataframe2sasdata(hr_pd)

 Existing SAS data set
 ---------------------
 .. code:: ipython3

-    hr = sas.sasdata('hr', 'mylib')
+    hr = sas.sasdata('hr', 'mylibref')  # or simpley hr = sas.sasdata('hr') if hr is in your 'work' or 'user' library

 Explore the data
 ================
-There are a number of tabular and graphical methods to view your data here are a few see the API reference for a complete list.
+There are a number of tabular and graphical methods to view your data here are a few.
+Please see the :doc:`api` for a complete list.

 List the variables